-Barbados holidays simply ooze luxury.
-With stunning white Caribbean beaches and crystal clear waters, Barbados pushes all the right buttons for holidaymakers looking for a little bit of paradise.
+Barbados holidays simply ooze indulgence, relaxation and luxury.
+With stunning white Caribbean beaches and crystal clear waters, Barbados pushes all the right buttons for holidaymakers looking for a little bit of paradise and some sunshine.

 The weather in Barbados is a hit with British holidaymakers, averaging between 27°C and 30°C all year round.
 You can expect between 7 and 9 hours of sunshine per day.
 December to May is the island’s dry season and for that reason is a popular period for holidays.